Injectable Dermal Fillers

 Non-permanent dermal fillers

-The dermal fillers we obliquely refer to here as Agent R, Agent P, Agent S, Agent E and Agent J are all composed of the same substance.
+The dermal fillers we obliquely refer to here are all composed of the same substance.
 This substance occurs naturally in your body and is essentially a long complex sugar molecule, with around 100 grams of it residing in skin and in joints.
 The dermal filler manufacturers transform the substance slightly to ensure it lasts many months rather than a few hours.

-Agent R is the best established dermal filler of this group, having been around for maybe 15 years or so.
+One is the best established dermal filler of this group, having been around for maybe 15 years or so.
 20mg/ml concentration of “sugary goo” x 1.1ml in the syringe.
-These days Agent R comes with local anaesthetic pre-loaded in the syringe, making treatments easier and more comfortable.
+These days this one comes with local anaesthetic pre-loaded in the syringe, making treatments easier and more comfortable.

-Agent P is the same as Agent R, excepting that the particles are a little larger, creating a slightly firmer dermal filling effect that may last a little longer than Agent R. It is slightly more expensive.
+We’ve got another one that is the same as the first one, excepting that the particles are a little larger, creating a slightly firmer dermal filling effect that may last a little longer than the first one.
+It is slightly more expensive.

-Agent E is made of the same sugary goo as the others, but is more liquid in consistency, without the particles.
+We’ve got a third one that is made of the same sugary goo as the others, but is more liquid in consistency, without the particles.
 It is therefore the softest, but also the runniest, of this group of dermal fillers.
-It doesn’t have its own anaesthetic pre-loaded, so you need some anaesthetic prior to having Agent E injected.
-We like Agent E for soft lip enhancement, but find it too runny to place near eyes.
+It doesn’t have its own anaesthetic pre-loaded, so you need some anaesthetic prior to having this third one injected.
+We like this third one for soft lip enhancement, but find it too runny to place near eyes.

-Agent J is liquid like Agent E, but not as runny.
+Our fourth one is like the third one, but not as runny.
 No particles.
 24mg/ml concentration of sugary goo and 1.0ml in the syringe.
-Comes with anaesthetic preloaded in the syringe but at an extra price from the manufacturer, making Agent J the most expensive option of the sugary goo fillers.
+Comes with anaesthetic preloaded in the syringe but at an extra price from the manufacturer, making the fourth one the most expensive option of the sugary goo fillers.
 Still, it gives quite soft lips, and is firm enough to place near eyes.
-We like Agent J as well.
+We like this fourth one as well.

 Permanent injectable dermal filler